Bitshala-Classrooms/PB-week-2-assignment/README.md

 ### Testing Steps
-- Run all the cells in `Chapter3.ipynb` and `Chapter4.ipynb`.
+- Run all the cells in `Chapter3.ipynb`.
 If all the cells run without errors, you have successfully completed the challenge and are ready to submit your solution.

 ### Common Issues
 - If you are facing issues with solving the assignment locally, you can use [Google Colab](https://colab.research.google.com) to run in browser.